-Why WordPress Optimization is Needed
+Why WordPress Optimization is Paramount To Your Blogging Career

-- Upgrade your WordPress to the latest version – you are probably reluctant to upgrade if it’s already working but note that every WordPress update always contains bug fixes and improvements so there is no reason not to upgrade.
+Yes, you’re probably reluctant to upgrade if it’s already working but note that every WordPress update always contains bug fixes and improvements so there is no reason not to upgrade.

 For example, you don’t need to activate a Theme previewing plug-in if you are not planning to change a theme.
 You don’t need to activate a WordPress database backup plug-in if you are not auto scheduling a backup, and so on.

 It is clear that the wp super cache has great WordPress optimization while having the lowest overall resource hit on the server.
 It should always be using the least amount of memory and CPU time that it possibly can.

 Although putting a weather widget or other widgets are cool, do you really need them?
 Besides cluttering your blog and turning visitors off it can also put a strain on the server.
-Turn them off!